 by Marisa Michael, MSc, RDN, CSSD

-Because it is problematic when an article claiming to combat eating disorders is imbedded with behaviors and recommendations that promote disordered eating.
+It is problematic when an article claiming to combat eating disorders is imbedded with behaviors and recommendations that promote disordered eating.
 We cannot prevent or treat eating disorders by recommending disordered behavior.

 As an eating disorder professional, it has been my passion and main focus for the past several years to bring resources to the climbing community.
 Climbers are suffering, and they don’t know where to turn for help.

 As a registered dietitian, I have extensive training and experience in evidence-based practices that qualify me to administer medical nutrition therapy and treat those going through eating disorders.
 I have made it my mission (hence this website!) to provide science-backed information to climbers.
 My hope is to start filling that void of good climbing nutrition information.

 I started on this journey mainly because most of the nutrition information I saw in the climbing world was alarmingly inaccurate, written by coaches and trainers who really had no idea what they were talking about and were far outside of their scope of practice.

 Before we go any further, let me make one thing clear: This is not an attack on the author of the article, the people quoted in the article, or Gym Climber magazine.
 I have no issues with any of these people, nor do I know them.
 I think they all are seeking to do good with the platform available to them.